mukhtar-github/How-To-Code-in-Node.js/7-How-To-Test-a-Node.js-Module-with-Mocha-and-Assert/How-To-Test-a-Node.js-Module-with-Mocha-and-Assert.md

 ...
 ```

-We have just changed the behavior of npm’s CLI test command.
-When we run npm test, npm will review the command we just entered in package.json.
-It will look for the Mocha library in our node_modules folder and run the mocha command with our test file.
+We have just changed the behavior of *npm’s CLI test command*.
+When we run *npm test, npm* will review the command we just entered in *package.json*.
+It will look for the *Mocha library* in our *node_modules folder* and run the *mocha command with our test file*.

-Save and exit package.json.
+Save and exit *package.json*.

 Let’s see what happens when we run our test.
 In your terminal, enter: